-FII.9 The student will develop a deeper understanding of English and other languages through study of French.

-- 1. Recognize critical sound distinctions and intonation patterns in French and English and their effects on the communication of meaning. - 2.
-Compare the diverse and unique aspects of French vocabulary and structural patterns of French and English. - 3.
-Compare the use of idiomatic expressions in French and English.
+- GII.9 The student will develop a deeper understanding of the English and other languages through study of German. - 1.
+Recognize critical sound distinctions and intonation patterns in the German and English languages and their effects on the communication of meaning. - 2.
+Compare the diverse and unique aspects of vocabulary usage and structural patterns of German and English. - GII.10 The student will demonstrate understanding of similarities and differences between the German-speaking world and their own. - 1.
+Identify similarities and differences of traditions, such as those related to holidays, foods, family, and celebrations. - 2.
+Identify similarities and differences of geography and their impact on aspects of culture, such as clothing, dwellings, transportation, recreation, food, and art. - 3.
+Compare the use of idiomatic expressions in the target language and German.

-FII.10 The student will demonstrate understanding of similarities and differences between francophone cultures studied and those of the United States.

-- 1. Identify similarities and differences of traditions, such as comparing those related to holidays, foods, family, and celebrations with those of the United States. - 2.
-Identify similarities and differences of geography and their impact on aspects of culture, such as comparing geographical influences on culture related to food, clothing, dwellings, transportation, recreation and art.